Counties 5 Kent

 Counties 5 Kent (formerly Kent 3) is an English Rugby Union league that is the lowest RFU league for clubs in south-east London and Kent.
 Promoted teams go up to Counties 4 Kent and relegation is to the Kent RFU merit leagues.

 Dwindling numbers of teams meant that Kent 3 folded at the end of the 2007–08 season, with all sides automatically promoted to what was then Kent 2.
 However, following a 15 year hiatus, and after the RFU's Adult Competition Review in 2022 - and the decision by Kent Rugby to allow reserve teams to participate in county leagues - from season 2023–24 it was resurrected and adopted its current name Counties 5 Kent.

+2026-27

+Departing were Blackheath III, Sidcup III and Old Elthamians II, all promoted to Counties 4 Kent.
+Bromley III (10th) and Medway III (11th) were relegated to the Kent reserve leagues.